BerkeleyHCI/PolymorphicBlocks/reference_library.md

 Also see the [top-level board design reference](reference.md).

-This document describes primitives and design patterns, also check out the many examples in the parts libraries.
+This document provides a quick reference and list of common primitives and design patterns.
+However, your best resource is going to be all the examples in the parts libraries.

 ## Dragons be Ahead